renatomaia/coutil/doc/manual.md

 ### `socket:read (buffer [, i [, j [, address]]])`

-[Await function](#await-function) that awaits until it receives from socket `socket` at most the number of bytes necessary to fill [memory](https://github.com/renatomaia/lua-memory) `buffer` from position `i` until `j`, following the same sematics of the arguments of [memory.get](https://github.com/renatomaia/lua-memory/blob/master/doc/manual.md#memoryget-m--i--j).
+[Await function](#await-function) that awaits until it receives from socket `socket` at most the number of bytes necessary to fill [memory](https://github.com/renatomaia/lua-memory) `buffer` from position `i` until `j`, following the same sematics of these arguments in functions of [memory](https://github.com/renatomaia/lua-memory/blob/master/doc/manual.md#lua-module).

 For datagram sockets,
 if `address` is provided,